Dreamboy (album)

-Dreamboy (stylized in all caps) is the upcoming second studio album by American rapper Lil Nas X, set to be released through Columbia Records in 2025.
-The album was recorded from 2022 to 2025, and the production will be primarily handled by Lil Nas X's frequent collaborators Take A Daytrip, Omer Fedi, and Jasper Harris as well as Lil Nas X himself, Thomas Bangalter of Daft Punk, Ojivolta, Twisco, Solomonophonic, Jahnei Clarke, Roy Lenzo, and Amanda Wong, alongside many others.
+Dreamboy (stylized in all caps) is the upcoming second studio album by American rapper and singer Lil Nas X, set to be released through Columbia Records.
+The album was recorded from 2022 to 2025, and the production will be primarily handled by Lil Nas X's frequent collaborators, including Take a Daytrip, Omer Fedi, and Jasper Harris as well as Lil Nas X himself, Thomas Bangalter of Daft Punk, Ojivolta, Twisco, Solomonophonic, Jahnei Clarke, Roy Lenzo, and Amanda Wong, alongside many others.
 Before the album's release, an extended play (EP) was released, titled Days Before Dreamboy, on March 28, 2025.

-The album was promoted by two singles and six promotional singles.
+The album was promoted by four singles and four promotional singles.
 The lead single, "Light Again!" was released on November 15, 2024, and was soon followed by "Need Dat Boy" on November 22.
 "Hotbox" was released as the third single on March 14, 2025, and "Lean on My Body" was soon released as the fourth single on March 21.
-The title track was released as the lead promotional single on March 10, 2025, and was followed by "Big Dummy" on March 11, "Swish" on March 12, and "Right There!".
-The tracks "Sadly I'm Still Human" and "Percocet Lovers" were also revealed as tracks for the album.
+The title track was released as the lead promotional single on March 10, 2025, and was followed by "Big Dummy" on March 11, "Swish" on March 12, and "Right There!" on March 13.
+Songs named "Sadly I'm Still Human" and "Percocet Lovers" were also revealed as the first and ninth tracks for the album respectively.